 3. Allergic conjunctivitis is caused by eye allergens or irritants, such as pollen, pet dander, or dust.
 Symptoms include itchy, watery, or burning eyes, occasionally accompanied by nasal congestion or a runny nose.
 Since allergic conjunctivitis affects individuals who are sensitive to specific allergens, it is not contagious and always affects both eyes.
 Allergy medication can help prevent or shorten allergic pink eye flare-ups.

 4. Chemical conjunctivitis, a non-contagious form of pink eye, is caused by chemicals that lead the eye(s) to become irritated and swollen.
 Certain chemical irritants include smoke, chlorine (in a pool), air pollution, fumes, and other non-toxic chemicals.
 Symptoms include pain, temporarily decreased vision, redness, and swelling.
 To treat chemical conjunctivitis, you need to thoroughly flush the eye with clean water or a sterile eye irrigating solution to remove any irritating substances from the eye.
 Once the chemical is removed, you can use lubricating eye drops to soothe the eye and decrease redness.

 Contact lens wearers should remove their contacts if redness occurs and refrain from re-inserting them until the eyes fully heal.
 A visit to the eye doctor will help determine whether your contact lenses are the cause of your conjunctivitis and will advise on how to avoid a recurrence in the future.

-Contact Dr. Alicia Harrison to determine the root cause and to get the best treatment for your pink eye.
+Contact your eye doctor at Laguna Eyes Optometry in Laguna Beach to determine the root cause and to get the best treatment for your pink eye.
 This condition tends to be simple to treat and easy to prevent.